 Limited access to funds in case of emergency:

-In case of emergency, like natural disaster, it could be difficult to access funds if the electronic payment system is unavailable.
+In case of an emergency, like a natural disaster, it could be difficult to access funds if the electronic payment system is unavailable.
+It could also limit consumers’ options for making purchases in cash as all will be cashless.

 Cyber attacks: